Did you vote in last month’s quiz? If not, here it is again below, followed by the answer:

 I’ll try to keep the case moving.
 Ahem!
 So, as I was saying, my poor little son, Tom Cruise Phelps, had a headache in the morning a few days ago, and then later on the same day developed a fever.
 The headache was mostly in the forehead area.
 His face and ears were red and his skin very hot to the touch.
 He said he felt a little dizzy and his eyes hurt when he looked at bright lights.
 He was also chilly.

-Mr. phelps layed on the couch not wanting to do much of anything, which included talking!
+Mr. Phelps laid on the couch not wanting to do much of anything, which included talking!
 He wasn’t particularily thirsty but would drink little sips of water when I reminded him.
 He said he was hungry but never got up to eat.

 I gave a remedy.
 His fever improved as did his appetite and energy.
 By evening however, things took a turn for the worse.
 His fever rose, he became lethargic, hot and red-faced again.